yannickbilcot/Watcher3/README.md

 Change path to config file.
 If not present, one will be created.

      watcher.py --conf /path/to/config.cfg

+Change path to poster directory - where watcher saves posters.
+Default is in the userdata folder.

+     watcher.py --posters /path/to/posters/dir

 Change path of log directory.